MetFilm School

-MetFilm's Director is Jonny Persey, while the school's CEO is former ICMP's registrar and commercial director, David Howell.
-The school has an advisory board which includes Sir Alan Parker, Stephen Frears, Heather Rabbatts, Barnaby Thompson, Jill Tandy, Cameron McCracken, Tony Orsten, David Kosse, Michael Gubb.
-The school has informal ties with the National Film and Television School in Beaconsfield, Buckinghamshire and many NFTS graduates teach at the MFS.
+MetFilm School (MFS) is a private film school headquartered at Ealing Studios in London, United Kingdom.
+It offers undergraduate and postgraduate degrees, as well as short courses in filmmaking, screenwriting, and related disciplines.

+The school operates seven campuses: six in the United Kingdom — London, Birmingham, Brighton, Bristol, Leeds, and Manchester — and one in Berlin, Germany.

 History

-MetFilm School was founded in 2003, by Luke Montagu and Thomas Hoegh, and moved from its original Clapham Junction location to Ealing Studios, London.
+MetFilm School was founded in 2003, by Luke Montagu and Thomas Hoegh, and in 2005 moved from its original Clapham Junction location to Ealing Studios, London.

 In 2006, MetFilm launched its production company, MetFilm Production.
-In 2007, 25 students enrolled on the school first BA course validated by the University of West London.
+In 2007, 25 students enrolled in the school's first BA course validated by the University of West London.

 The school launched its BA Practical Filmmaking with 119 students in 2009.
 MetFilm Production's Little Ashes and French Film were released in the UK and other territories.

 In 2012, the school opened up a satellite school in BUFA studios, Berlin and in 2015, the school in Berlin collaborated with YouTube to launch a large studio with production and training facilities for YouTube creators and MetFilm students.

-In 2016, MetFilm launched 20 new courses in London and two in Berlin.
+In 2024, MetFilm School was acquired by BIMM University, which saw BIMM's pre-established Screen and Film School's rebranded to extensions of Met Film School.
+This saw the likes of Baldwin Li, film producer and producing tutor, transitioning over to the newly established MET Film School Manchester after the rebrand.
+MET Film School now boast seven campuses, six of which are based in Britain and one situated in Berlin, Germany.